 The building remained under the ownership of Donald Hardy until 1973 when a controlling interest was purchased by the late Gordon Vearncome who owned several other cinemas.
 Later, Charles C W Scott acquired the cinema and it was then incorporated within the Scott Cinemas group.

 Sadly the cinema was engulfed in flames following an electrical fault on Tuesday 22 March 2016 and the entire auditorium was destroyed.
-The building remained empty for a number of years until it was transformed into a pop-up vodka espresso bar by local company Black Cow Vodka in 2023.
+The building remained empty for a number of years until it was transformed into a temporary pop-up vodka espresso bar by local company Black Cow Vodka in 2023.
+The building is now awaiting development.